webmaster

 Living and working in Lombardy

-Host families can be a wonderful, wonderful arrangement when living abroad.
+Host families can be a wonderful arrangement when living abroad though they are sometimes difficult to find .
 Ideally, they can provide a support system; through constant interaction, you will get to know your host families well, and perhaps even become very close with them.
 Aside from providing a support system in a foreign location (as well as physical place of residence) the host family arrangement theoretically can be excellent for practicing your foreign language skills, on a consistent daily basis.

-Ideally, a host-family accommodation is the perfect way to adapt to living abroad.
-The key word here is “ideally.”
-There are many aspects to seriously consider when looking at being a prospective host guest during the Lombardia Internship- and some students may not find themselves happy in a host family situation.
-Are you a good candidate for a host family?
-The first thing to remember about host families, is that, they are, families.
+Ideally, a host-family accommodation is the perfect way to adapt to living abroad but the first thing to remember about host families, is that, they are, families.
 Obvious, but this factor is sometimes overlooked when students reside with foreign families.
 These are people who are interrupting their daily lives to allow a stranger to take residence temporarily under their roof.
 Depending on who your host family is, they may not only feed you, and put a roof over your head, but some may take you in as a member of their family.
 Or, on a very different spectrum, your host family may be expecting you to be a highly independent resident, who baby sits regularly, and interrupts their family dynamic, minimally.

 How will you know what to expect?
 You can’t, although it is helpful to ask certain questions to gather more information about your potential hosting situation.
 Has your family had host students before?
 Sure, some may be used to host students; perhaps they have hosted students for years.
 Perhaps they already have very specific rules and regulations for what they expect from you.
 Or perhaps the family has never hosted anyone before, and has absolutely no idea of what to expect from the situation.